-The family owned and operated governing body assumes accountability for delivering a high-quality service that meets the needs of residents.
-This service is 'on a journey' which ensures it honours Te Tiriti o Waitangi and reduces barriers to improved outcomes for Māori and people with disabilities using the facility.
+The family owned and operated governing body assumes accountability for delivering a service that meets the needs of residents.
+This service is 'on a journey' to ensure it honours Te Tiriti o Waitangi and reduce barriers to improved outcomes for Māori and people with disabilities using the facility.